 The programme also included a trainee Q&A session where I learnt about DWF’s training focus on business development as well as DWF’s culture.
 I appreciated listening to their various routes to law, their experiences in each seat, as well as the possibility of going on a client secondment to gain insight into a client’s business operations.
 I was able to appreciate the challenges of being a trainee and received tips on how to mitigate such challenges by remaining proactive and having a can-do attitude.

 During a speed networking event, I met various employees ranging from paralegals, associates, partners, and a member on the executive board.
 This enabled me to gain a holistic assessment of DWF as a legal business and the significance of inter-connectedness across three business divisions.

 Diversity & Inclusion at DWFBy networking with DWF employees from all levels across the business, not only did I learn about the numerous D&I initiatives, including the business' own charity (DWF Foundation), but also how DWF is unified in its genuine commitment to D&I. I learnt about DWF’s specific D&I targets as well as the employee-led networks, such as the Race & Ethnicity Network.

-I personally experienced DWF’s inclusive culture as the scheme coincided with my holy week.
+I personally experienced DWF’s inclusive culture as the programme coincided with my holy week.
 As a Coptic Orthodox Christian, attending Good Friday was of vital importance to my faith.
 DWF, without hesitation, allowed me to prioritise my faith which highlighted DWF’s genuine commitment to D&I which goes beyond statistics.

 Why you should apply?